 - Polish and exploit your social media presence.
 You should announce your events and booth locations as they approach.
 And, be sure to post during the event (that means having all your apps connected and up to date).
 One of my favorite instances was when Ming Chen of AMC’s Comic Book Men snatched a copy of Transient.
 He posed for a pic and I blasted it through Facebook, Twitter, and Instagram before he even got back to his booth.
 That’s right, celebrity endorsements!
 You never know what will happen, so be prepared for it.

 And so, that’s a decent summation of what to expect from comic cons as an author.
 If you have any questions, feel free to ping me though social media.
 For the curious among you, there are plenty of pics from previous events on my Instagram page.
-You can also check out upcoming cons on the events page of my author website, ZachryWheeler.com.
-I keep it updated regularly, so bookmark it and enjoy.
-Cheers!
+You can also check out my upcoming con appearances in the events section.

 Ming Chen of AMC’s Comic Book Men with his copy of Transient